-The top 10 Taiwanese restaurants in Toronto
+The top 15 Taiwanese restaurants in Toronto

 Here are my picks for the top Taiwanese restaurants in Toronto.

-This mom-and-pop operation specializes in cheap and delicious lunch boxes with ever-changing contents.
-The popcorn chicken and vegetables is always a sure hit, while the blood pudding and fish cake side dish is much more delicious than it sounds.
-The lunch sets won't cost you more than $7, which is also a plus.
-Take note: Service can be a bit hit-or-miss.
+This mom-and-pop operation in Metro Square specializes in cheap Taiwanese bento boxes with rotating items.
+The popcorn chicken and vegetables is always a hit, while the blood pudding and fish cake side dish is much more delicious than it sounds.
+The lunch sets won't cost you more than $7, but take heed: service can be hit or miss.

 Join the conversation Load comments